Do Not Expand Your View. Instead, Pay Attention.

 What do you pay attention to?

-Everyday millions of events happen around us and most of them we don’t even notice.
+Millions of events happen around us every day, and most of them we don’t even notice.
 Lucky us.

-If we’ve already have lots of things processing in our minds everyday, imagine if all that was available would become conscious.
-Certainly stress at 10 in the morning.
+If we already have many things processing in our minds daily, imagine if all that was available would become conscious.
+Certainly, stress at 10 in the morning.

 To change new things we have to pay attention to new things.